💡 Feature request or something not working? Email us — we read and respond to every message.

 Total Due$3,030.00

-• 25–50% deposit at booking to secure the date — this should be non-refundable
+• 25–50% non-refundable deposit at booking to secure the date

-• Remaining balance due on or before the event date — for weddings and events
+• Remaining balance due on or before the event date — for weddings and large events

 • Net 14 for portrait, commercial, and product photography sessions